Long-Horizon Planning and Execution with Functional Object-Oriented Networks: Introduction

 \section{Introduction}

-An ongoing trend in robotics research is the development of robots that can jointly understand human intention and action and execute manipulations for human domains.
-A key component for such intelligent and autonomous robots is a knowledge representation~\cite{paulius2019survey} that allows a robot to understand its actions in a way that mirrors how humans communicate about action.
-Inspired by the theory of affordance~\cite{Gibson_1977} and prior work on joint object-action representation~\cite{SunRAS2013,Lin2015a}, the \emph{functional object-oriented network} (FOON) was introduced as a knowledge graph representation for service robots~\cite{paulius2016functional}.
-A FOON describes the relationship between objects and manipulation actions through its nodes and edges, and aims to be a high-level task plan abstraction that is closer to human understanding of manipulation.
-Ideally, FOON graphs can be formed from demonstrations of action, which can be combined into a single network from which knowledge can be retrieved as task sequences known as task trees~\cite{paulius2016functional}.
-FOON supports reusing existing knowledge to learn ``new'' concepts based on semantic similarity~\cite{paulius2018functional}.
+\IEEEPARstart{A}n ongoing trend in robotics research is the development of robots that can jointly understand human intention and action and execute manipulations for human domains.
+A key component for such robots is a knowledge representation that allows a robot to understand its actions in a way that mirrors how humans communicate about action~\cite{paulius2019survey}.
+Inspired by the theory of affordance~\cite{Gibson_1977} and prior work on joint object-action representation~\cite{SunRAS2013}, the \emph{functional object-oriented network} (FOON) was introduced as a knowledge graph representation for service robots~\cite{paulius2016functional,paulius2018functional}.
+FOONs describe object-oriented manipulation actions through its nodes and edges and aims to be a high-level planning abstraction closer to human language and understanding.
+They can be automatically created from video demonstrations~\cite{jelodar2018long}, and a set of FOONs can be merged into a single network from which knowledge can be quickly retrieved as plan sequences called task trees~\cite{paulius2016functional}.

-Prior to this work, however, little has been done to integrate FOON with robotic systems, as the knowledge in a FOON is too abstract for manipulation planning~\cite{agostini2020manipulation}.
-Rather, a FOON is ideal for \textit{object-level} planning, which is agnostic to the robot and its environment, as opposed to \textit{task-level} planning, which deals more with the current state of the robot and its surroundings.
-Doing so requires connecting the high-level semantic concepts typically found in FOON to the low-level motion and object parameters through which a robot understands its actions and world~\cite{kroemer2021review}.
-For example, cooking recipes are object-level plans, but they would require task-level plans to ground object labels to instances in the world and skills to instructional verbs.
+Although task plans extracted from FOON are too abstract for robot execution, FOON can significantly simplify the generation of knowledge representation for task and motion planning (TAMP) instead of handcrafting PDDL~\cite{mcdermott1998pddl} (short for \textit{Planning Domain Definition Language}), as done traditionally.
+Indeed, a FOON is ideal for deriving \textit{object-level} plans that are agnostic to the robot and its environment, as opposed to \textit{task-level} plans, which considers robot and environment constraints~\cite{paulius2022objectlevel}.
+Doing so requires grounding high-level semantic concepts in FOON to the low-level skills and parameters through which a robot interacts with or understands its actions and world~\cite{konidaris2019abstraction,kroemer2021review}.
+For example, cooking recipes are object-level plans, but they require task-level plans to ground nouns to object instances in the world and verbs to robot skills.